 Why We Need Exposure to Soil-Based Organisms

-On top of acquiring less natural bacterial organisms from the outdoors, we’re also running low in many key nutrients due to modern farming practices that deplete soils and lower plants’ antioxidants, vitamins and mineral content.
-Most adults and children today come into contact with less dirt, soil, organic crops or plants, and ocean water than past generations did, meaning our immune systems don’t have the chance to become familiar with many different organisms and therefore don’t learn to protect us as well as they could.
+Most adults and children today come into contact with less dirt, soil, organic crops or plants, and ocean water than past generations did.
+Thus, our immune systems don’t have the chance to become familiar with many different organisms and therefore don’t learn to protect us as well as they could.

-Because our immune system is largely made of healthy bacteria that live within the gut and thrive off of various nutrients, our overly clean, highly processed lifestyle makes absorption of nutrients more difficult and raises the risk for many health problems and deficiencies associated with poor gut health.
+Because our immune system is largely made of healthy bacteria that live within the gut and thrive off of various nutrients, our overly clean, highly processed lifestyle raises the risk for many health problems associated with poor gut health.
 Research has shown that exposure to more natural organisms found in soil, such as fulvic acid, has benefits for:

 - boosting nutrient absorption